SelfMagician/Magic/index.md

 -   1 cord for Non-Selfs in and on Self.
 -   0 soul fragments for Non-Selfs in and on Self.
 -   1 soul fragment for Dead Selfs in and on Self.
--   Infinite Energy for Dead Selfs, for only talking in and on Self.

 ## Switchable Magic